jnk0le/random/pipeline cycle test/doc/cortex_m33.md

 ```

 `vstr.32` can't be issued "out of order", even after non related FP instruction that has been issued "out of order"

+`vmov` of two S (or one D) registers to two GPR takes 2 cycles, it
+has 1 cycle of result latency (both results).

+`vmov` of two GPR registers to two S (or one D) takes 1 cycle, it
+has 2 cycles of result latency (both results).
+Can consume output from any ALU.
+Can't execute "out of order" with following FP instructions

+`vmov` of one S register to one GPR takes 1 cycle, it
+has 2 cycles of result latency

+`vmov` of one GPR register to one S has 1 cycle of result latency.
+Can consume output from any ALU.